 To become a fiscally sponsored project or fiscally managed client of Strong City Baltimore, initiatives and organizations must go through our vetting and evaluation process to ensure we can support the work.

-Click the button below to indicate your interest in applying for the Rolling Track.
+Click the button below to indicate your interest in applying for the Propel Track.